usnistgov/frvt/11_verification/validation/README.txt

 a separate timing test to ensure the implementation meets the timing requirements for certain tasks as detailed in the FRVT Ongoing API document.

-Any discrepencies will be reported to the participant, and reasonable attempts will be made to resolve the issue.
+Any discrepancies will be reported to the participant, and reasonable attempts will be made to resolve the issue.